Albluca/rRoma/README.md

               GenesetMargin = 20, SampleMargin = 14, cluster_cols = TRUE)
 ```

-Now we can look at the underexpressed geneset with fixed center
+Now we can look at the underdispersed geneset with fixed center

 ``` r
 Plot.Genesets(RomaData = DataWU.FC,